 The most important thing is to know yourself and being able to handle your emotions and if you are clear enough about your risk profile, your investment strategy and your overall goal, I am sure you won’t have a problem sticking with your strategy.

 By being a FIRE aspirant and hence in the wealth accumulation phase, you will become a winner over time.
 You will learn from the market movements, both about yourself and about the financial markets and investments.

-The main advantage of being a FIRE aspirant might actually be that we are very flexible, creative and willing to learn and adapt so even if we were to incur paper losses (you have not lost until you have sold your investments), we know how to make the most of our money as well as how to make more money!
+The main advantages of being a FIRE aspirant might actually be that we are very flexible, creative and willing to learn and adapt so even if we were to incur losses, we know how to make the most of our money as well as how to make more money!
 Our creativity will take us to FI so much faster than the average person who panics about falling markets and stays in the “rat race” out of fear.
 We know what we want and volatile markets won’t change our Burning Desire to get there fast and we will use multiple ways of getting there!